North Country Trail Association

 Suggested Hikes

-The Chapter has broken the Trail into 29 segments, most of which can be accessed on both ends via high-clearance vehicles.
+The Chapter has divided its NCNST section into 32 segments, most of which can be accessed on both ends via high-clearance vehicles.
 View all segments in more detail here.
+The "Read Me First" file should be read for instructions on how to use the maps in the segment guides.
 Some favorites include:

-Segment 15, Wetmore Landing to Little Presque Isle Point: 1.6 miles, easy to moderate.
+Segment 16, Wetmore Landing to Little Presque Isle Point: 1.6 miles, easy to moderate.
 Beautiful Lake Superior shoreline, sometimes along the beach and at other places high above on cliffs overlooking the lake.
 Two sets of steps lead to the cliff portion.
-Segments 15 and 16 together were featured in Ron Strickland’s The North Country Trail: The Best Walks, Hikes, and Backpacking Trips on America’s Longest National Scenic Trail.
+This was featured in Ron Strickland’s The North Country Trail: The Best Walks, Hikes, and Backpacking Trips on America’s Longest National Scenic Trail.

-Segment 16, Little Presque Isle Point to Echo Lake Road: 3 miles.
+Segment 17, Little Presque Isle Point to Echo Lake Road: 3 miles.
 Sandy trail with a large portion through tall red pines along the Lake Superior shoreline.
 Eventually turns away from the shore and heads west through mixed hardwoods.
-Segments 15 and 16 together were featured in Ron Strickland’s The North Country Trail: The Best Walks, Hikes, and Backpacking Trips on America’s Longest National Scenic Trail.
+Segments 16 and 17 together were featured in Ron Strickland’s The North Country Trail: The Best Walks, Hikes, and Backpacking Trips on America’s Longest National Scenic Trail.

 Chapter Maps and Guidance